 If you are registered with AccessAbility Services and your OSAP profile indicates that you have a disability (permanent or non-permanent), you may be eligible for additional funding through the BSWD.
 You must have applied for and qualified for OSAP funding.

 Please inquire about this bursary with your disability consultant at the AccessAbility Services Office.

 Read more information on the OSAP website.

-Read more information on the Enrolment Services website.
+Read more information on the University Registrar's Office website.